Apollo Relic Reveals its Secrets

 NASA is returning to the Moon with plans to establish an outpost--and this will inevitably require some digging.
 The rocky, dusty lunar soil or "regolith" contains many of the natural resources humans need to live.
 For instance, there is plentiful oxygen bound up in ordinary moon rocks and, in polar regions, deposits of frozen water may lie hidden in the soil of shadowed craters.
 All that's required is a little excavation.

 Right: A micro-photo of lunar regolith.
-The sample is a mixture of volcanic glass beads, sharp-edged fragments of "impact glass", rock fragments and more.
-Photo courtesy of Larry Taylor, University of Tennessee.
+The sample is a mixture of volcanic glass beads, sharp-edged fragments of "impact glass", rock fragments and

 "To design lunar digging equipment, we need to predict the forces required to move a scoop or other implement through lunar regolith," says Allen Wilkinson, team leader of the ISRU (In-Situ Resource Utilization) Regolith Characterization team at the Glenn Research Center.